meetup/blt-best-deployment/README.md

 By default, status will watch the status and exit upon successful completion.
 Since it's hard to tell what a failure is, we rely on timing out using `timeout`.
-In this example we wait for 5 mins.
+In this example we wait for 1 min.

 ## Conclusion